TermySequence/v8-linux/v8/gn/docs/reference.md

   When a target has a dependency on a target using different toolchain (see "gn help labels" for how to specify this), GN will start a build using that secondary toolchain to resolve the target.
-GN will load the build config file with the build arguements overridden as specified in the toolchain_args.
+GN will load the build config file with the build arguments overridden as specified in the toolchain_args.
   Because the default toolchain is already known, calls to set_default_toolchain() are ignored.